vmihalko/ksh/src/cmd/INIT/README-mamake.md

 The [original documentation](https://web.archive.org/web/20041227143022/http://www2.research.att.com/~gsf/mam/mam.html)
 for MAM specified a more extensive and slightly different language than was actually implemented in `mamake.c`.
+Notably, the `bind` command described there is completely different.
 This file documents the MAM implementation that is actually in use.

-Since fixing and maintaining AT&T `nmake` proved impractical, `mamake` is used here as a full `make` replacement, gradually adding some extensions to the language to facilitate human maintenance of the `Mamfile`s.
+Since fixing and maintaining AT&T `nmake` proved impractical, `mamake` is used here as a full `make` replacement, gradually adding some features to the language to facilitate human maintenance of the `Mamfile`s.

 ## Table of contents ##